What good is the warmth of summer, without the cold of winter to give it sweetness. JS

 Please get in touch if you can contribute in any way, or wish to know more.

-2024_ This half year summer season in Berlin and London, has proved more complex that usual.
-With visits to the South Coast, Midlands, Channel Islands and Scandinavia.
-I typically cycle a long day trip bi/weekly, including Coastal Exmoor, North Downs, jog bi/weekly, and swim 2 to 6 times weekly, typically in lakes and the ocean.
-I've achieved four records this half year; cycled 75 km on Exmoor; 100 km in a day along Elbe; crawled 1.5k in 45min nonstop at LFL; and swam 1.1k in 45min nonstop in lake.
+2024/25_ The winter season in Sydney and Macaronesia is proving more complex that usual.
+I typically cycle a long day trip bi/weekly, jog bi/weekly along the beach, and swim 2 to 6 times weekly, frequently in the ocean.
+I've achieved four records last summer; cycled 75 km from Barnstaple via Exmoor to Bridgwater; 100 km in a day along Elbe; crawled 1.5k in 45min nonstop at LFL; and swam 1.1k in 45min nonstop in a lake.

 City of Southwark 2033